jcamilom/papeleria-app/src/pages/home/README.md

-# Content
+# Home Page

-The content page is a simple page meant for text content.
+To display the home content.